 More than a Kidney Failure

-They were young and so in love but unfortunately for Mark Drummond (Chris Kramer - Out of Control), a mechanic, and his fiancée, Jamie Butler (Pascale Hutton - A Family Thanksgiving), her mother did not approve and doesn't want them to get married.
-It is not just Jamie's family as Mark's cop brother David (Ian Ziering - The Christmas Hope) thinks they are rushing things and should wait a while.
+They were young and in love, but unfortunately for Mark Drummond (Chris Kramer - Out of Control) and his fiancée, Jamie Butler (Pascale Hutton - A Family Thanksgiving), her mother did not approve of Mark and their plans to get married.
+It is not just Jamie's family as Mark's cop brother, David (Ian Ziering - The Christmas Hope), thinks they are rushing things and should wait a while.
 But instead Jamie steals $200,000 from her mother's company, with a plan to pay it back, and with Mark elope in a small two seater plane.
 But the weather turns bad and it looks a though they may not survive.
 Eight years later and a small child is in desperate need of a kidney transplant which leads to the baby's father returning to a life he left behind for a new one, a life that his wife knows nothing about.

-Spoiler alert; what I am about to say reveals some thing I didn't mention in that synopsis for "Kidnapped: 48 Hours of Terror" and that is that when we get to 8 years later it is Mark's child who is gravely ill and Mark has been living under an alias with no one knowing about his past.
-That in itself doesn't make "Kidnapped: 48 Hours of Terror" a bad movie it actually poses the interesting question of what will Mark do to save his child and whether the money he stole and the life he has built is more important.
+Spoiler alert; what I am about to say reveals some thing I didn't mention in that synopsis for "Kidnapped: 48 Hours of Terror" so if you don't want to know, well you know what to do.
+That spoiler is that when we get to 8 years later it is Mark's child who is gravely ill and Mark has been living under an alias with no one knowing about his past.
+That in itself doesn't make "Kidnapped: 48 Hours of Terror" a bad movie it actually poses the interesting question of whether the new life Mark has, along with the money he took from the crash, is more important to him than his child's life.